mariellemiziara/mariellemiziara/README.md

 # Marielle Miziara
 ## 🚀About Me
-Improving my skills in order to be a Full-Stack developer.
-Former Portuguese and English teacher.
+Improving my skills in order to be a Data Engineer.
+Former Translator and Portuguese and English teacher.

-🧠 I'm learning Java and Python.
+🧠 I'm learning Python and SQL.

 ⚡️ Post Graduated in Translation.